juanpc2018/intel-vs.-amd-z790-vs.-x670e/README.md

 2.3A per wire x 12v = 8+4 = 27.6 x 6 = 165.6 watts. </br>
 8+8 = 27.6 x 8 = 220.8 watts. </br>
 24-Pin connector has +12v Pins 10 & 11 = 2.3A * 12 * 2 = 55 watts + 8+6 "165watts" = 220 watts. </br>
-Maximum 12-pin 6+6 connector can output a maximum of 648 W (12V, 9A), 2x 150 W 8-pin can be combined via an adapter cable to form one 648 W 12-pin. </br>
+Maximum 12-pin 6+6 connector can output of 648W (12V * 9A), 2x 150W 8-pin can be combined via an adapter cable to form one 648W 12-pin. </br>
 EPS12v specification has 75w limit for each 4-pin CPU connector, 8+4 = 225watts. </br>
-8+4 seem enough, but depends on PCIe configuration, PSU CPU cables must be true [AWG16](https://www.powerstream.com/Wire_Size.htm), Not rubber AWG16. </br>
+8+4 seem enough, but depends... on PCIe configuration and PSU CPU cables, AWG must be true [AWG16](https://www.powerstream.com/Wire_Size.htm), Not rubber AWG16. </br>

 Each PCIe x4 electric slot is limited to [25w](https://en.wikipedia.org/wiki/PCI_Express#Power) = 220w - 25w = 195w - 25w = 170w </br>
 Each x1 PCIe slot is limited to 0.5A at +12V (6W) 10W combined. </br>